Jamie O'Neal discography

-The discography of American country artist Jamie O'Neal contains six studio albums, 25 singles, 11 music videos and two album appearances.
+The discography of American country artist Jamie O'Neal contains seven studio albums, 26 singles, 11 music videos and two album appearances.
 Her debut album Shiver was released in October 2000 by Mercury Records Nashville.
 It reached number 14 on the US Top Country Albums chart and certified gold in sales from the Recording Industry Association of America.
 The album spawned a total of four singles.
 Its first two releases, "There Is No Arizona" and "When I Think About Angels", topped the US Hot Country Songs chart.
 Both singles also made the top 40 of the US Hot 100.
 Capitol Records Nashville only released an advanced promotional copy of her next studio album Every Little Thing in 2003.
 Its title track was released as a single the same year and made the US country songs top 40.

 In March 2005, Capitol officially released O'Neal's third studio album titled Brave.
 It reached number six on the US Top Country Albums chart and number 40 on the US Billboard 200.
 Its lead single "Trying to Find Atlantis" reached number 18 on the US country songs chart.
 It was followed by "Somebody's Hero" in 2005 which made the US and Canadian country top five.
 In 2007, O'Neal's next single "God Don't Make No Mistakes" made the US country top 50.
 The 2008 single "Like a Woman" reached a similar chart position.
 O'Neal's fourth studio album Eternal was released in May 2014 and spawned the single "Wide Awake".
 In October 2020, O'Neal's fifth studio album Sometimes was released.
 It featured the singles "The World Goes On" and "Wreck Me".
 In November 2023, her sixth studio album Spirit & Joy was released.
+In January 2026, her seventh studio album Gypsum was released.